ooloth/gatsby-starter/README.md

 ```
 // navigate to project folder, then run:
-git clone git@gitlab.com:coffeeshop/REPO_NAME.git
+git clone git@github.com:coffeeshop/REPO_NAME.git
 npm install
 npm run dev
 ```

 ## How to update the site's content

-In general, update the source files on your computer, then push your changes to GitLab:
+In general, update the source files on your computer, then push your changes to GitHub:

 ```
 git add .